cucumber-stories/cucumber-datatable/README.md

 ### Converters

-Converters are used to convert the data
+Converters are used to convert the data.
-Out of the box the library provides some useful converters
+Out of the box the library provides some useful converters.

 | Name                        | In Gherkin         | Output                               |
 | --------------------------- | ------------------ | ------------------------------------ |